-- Better Attention Span
+1. Better Attention Span

-- Better Health Overall
+2. Better Health Overall

-- A Good Night’s Sleep
+3. A Good Night’s Sleep

-- Get Happy
+4. Get Happy

-- Improve Your Relationship
+5. Improve Your Relationship

 Keeping a clean home is actually better for you than you may have thought.
-Besides keeping your home more sanitary and free of allergens and bacteria, the very existence of a clean home can actually lead to an improved mental and physical state, so the next time you are cleaning your home, whether you are steam-cleaning your carpets or organizing a linen closet, remember: it may be doing you more good than you ever imagined.
+Besides the benefits of keeping your home more sanitary and free of allergens and bacteria, a clean home can actually lead to an improved mental and physical state.
+So the next time you are cleaning your house, whether you are steam-cleaning your carpets or organizing a linen closet, remember: it may be doing you more good than you ever imagined.